-- K.4.
-There are procedures in place to regularly monitor and review operational arrangements by: - (a) collecting relevant safety data to derive trends in safety performance and assess compliance with targets; - (b) interpreting relevant data and implementing necessary changes. - K.5.
-There are procedures in place by the infrastructure manager to develop plans and procedures for reaching its targets. - PROCEDURES TO MEET EXISTING, NEW AND ALTERED TECHNICAL AND OPERATIONAL STANDARDS OR OTHER PRESCRIPTIVE CONDITIONS (1) - L.1.
-For safety-related requirements relevant to the type and extent of operations, there are procedures for: - (a) identifying these requirements and updating relevant procedures to reflect changes made to them (change control management); - (b) implementing them; - (c) monitoring compliance with them; - (d) taking action when non-compliance is identified. - L.2.
-There are procedures in place to ensure that the right staff, procedures, specific documents, equipment and rolling stock are used for the purpose intended. - L.3.
-The safety management system has procedures in place to ensure that maintenance is carried out according to the relevant requirements. - PROCEDURES AND METHODS FOR CARRYING OUT RISK EVALUATION AND IMPLEMENTING RISK CONTROL MEASURES WHENEVER A CHANGE OF THE OPERATING CONDITIONS OR NEW MATERIAL IMPOSES NEW RISKS ON THE INFRASTRUCTURE OR ON OPERATION (2) - M.1.
-There are management procedures for changes in equipment, procedures, organisation, staffing or interfaces. - M.2.
-There are risk assessment procedures to manage changes and to apply the CSM on risk evaluation and assessment as referred to in Commission Regulation (EC) No 352/2009 (3) when required. - M.3.
-There are procedures in place to feed the results of risk assessment into other processes within the organisation and make them visible to relevant staff. - PROVISION OF STAFF TRAINING PROGRAMMES AND SYSTEMS TO ENSURE THAT STAFF COMPETENCE IS MAINTAINED AND TASKS CARRIED OUT ACCORDINGLY (4) - N.1.
-There is a competence management system that includes at least: - (a) identification of the knowledge and skills required for safety-related tasks; - (b) selection principles (basic educational level, mental aptitude and physical fitness required); - (c) initial training and certification of acquired competence and skills;
+- K.4 There are procedures in place to regularly monitor and review operational arrangements by: - (a) collecting relevant safety data to derive trends in safety performance and assess compliance with targets; - (b) interpreting relevant data and implementing necessary changes. - K.5 There are procedures in place by the railway undertaking to develop plans and procedures for reaching its targets. - PROCEDURES TO MEET EXISTING, NEW AND ALTERED TECHNICAL AND OPERATIONAL STANDARDS OR OTHER PRESCRIPTIVE CONDITIONS (1) - L.1 For safety related requirements relevant to the type and extent of operations, there are procedures for: - (a) identifying these requirements and updating relevant procedures to reflect changes made to them (change control management); - (b) implementing them; - (c) monitoring compliance with them; - (d) taking actions when non-compliance is identified. - L.2 There are procedures in place to ensure that the right staff, procedures, specific documents, equipment and rolling stock are used for the purpose intended. - L.3 The safety management system has procedures in place to ensure that maintenance is carried out according to the relevant requirements. - PROCEDURES AND METHODS FOR CARRYING OUT RISK EVALUATION AND IMPLEMENTING RISK CONTROL MEASURES WHENEVER A CHANGE OF THE OPERATING CONDITIONS OR NEW MATERIAL IMPOSES NEW RISKS ON THE INFRASTRUCTURE OR ON OPERATION (2) - M.1 There are management procedures for changes in equipment, procedures, organisation, staffing or interfaces. - M.2 There are risk assessment procedures to manage changes and to apply the common safety method on risk evaluation and assessment as set out in Commission Regulation (EC) No 352/2009 (3) when required. - M.3 The railway undertaking has procedures in place to feed the results of risk assessment into other processes within the organisation and make them visible to relevant staff. - PROVISION OF STAFF TRAINING PROGRAMMES AND SYSTEMS TO ENSURE THAT THE STAFF COMPETENCE IS MAINTAINED AND TASKS CARRIED OUT ACCORDINGLY (4) - N.1 There is a competence management system that includes at least: - (a) identification of the knowledge and skills required for safety related tasks; - (b) selection principles (basic educational level, mental aptitude and physical fitness required); - (c) initial training and certification of acquired competence and skills; - (d) ongoing training and periodical update of existing knowledge and skills; - (e) periodic checks of competence where appropriate;

-(1) Annex III to Directive 2004/49/EC, point 2(c).
-(2) Annex III to Directive 2004/49/EC, point 2(d).
-(3) OJ L 108, 29.4.2009, p.
+Annex III to Directive 2004/49/EC, point 2(c).
+Annex III to Directive 2004/49/EC, point 2(d).
+OJ L 108, 29.4.2009, p.
 4.